nebrius/commascript/README.md

 obj.bar = false;
 ```

-If we try and access a non-existent error, perhaps because we mistyped a property
+If we try and access a non-existent property, perhaps because we mistyped its
 name, then CommaScript will also generate an error:

 ```JavaScript